onlinerake.Targets¶

 _targets¶

-Internal storage of target proportions.
+Internal storage of target values.

 Type: